 No-one likes to lose money.
 In fact, we dislike losing money twice as much as we like gaining it.
-In a game with a chance of losing £100, the upside must be, on average, double, £200, for people to agree to participate.
-That is why many people opt for the simple option of putting their savings into a bank account with (virtually) no risk of losing it, and with low interest rates (1-3%).
+In a game with a chance of losing £100, the upside must be, on average, double (£200) for people to agree to participate.
+That is why many people default to the simplest option of putting their savings into a bank account with (virtually) no risk of losing it, and with low interest rates (1-3%).
 This approach means that they do not feel any pain at the loss of their money.
 However, taking this zero tolerance to risk approach dramatically inhibits your investment growth.
 Using the same assumptions* as the prior example of compound interest over your working lifetime, a 2% interest bank account will provide ~£400,000 compared to a 5% return which will provide ~£900,000.
 That’s more than double!

 So what are the alternatives?

 I won’t go into the detail of the many, and varied, approaches to personal finance investment.
 I’ll keep this blog simple, and highlight the approach that the leading personal financial investment experts agree on, and recommend, which I have opted for with my own personal finances.